-I chose these sentences at random from Chapter Three, The Shooting, but they serve to illustrate my point.
-Every word is needed, you can’t just skim read the sentences and get the same effect.
-And every word read aloud “feels” good in the mouth!
+I chose these sentences at random from Chapter Three, The Shooting.
+But they illustrate my point: every word is needed, you can't just skim-read the passage and get the same effect.
+And every word read aloud "feels good" in the mouth!

-Roald Dahl was a creative and brilliant writer and given he wrote many of his works for children, perhaps he did intend for them to be read aloud, by a parent or carer at bedtime, like I did for my son.
-We did read several other of Dahl’s books, but none ever struck me as quite so poetically flowing and pleasing to the ear as Fantastic Mr Fox.
+Roald Dahl was a creative and brilliant writer.
+Given he wrote many of his works for children, perhaps he did intend for them to be read aloud, by a parent or carer at bedtime, as I did for my son.
+We read several other of Dahl's books, but none ever struck me as quite so poetically flowing and pleasing to the ear as Fantastic Mr Fox.

 © 2017 Robert Fairhead